curl/curl/docs/MANUAL.md

 See the manual for your FTP proxy to determine the form it expects to set up transfers, and curl's `-v` option to see exactly what curl is sending.

+## Piping

+Get a key file and add it with `apt-key` (when on a system that uses `apt` for package management):

+    curl -L https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -

+The '|' pipes the output to STDIN. `-` tells `apt-key` that the key file should be read from STDIN.

 ## Ranges

 HTTP 1.1 introduced byte-ranges.
 Using this, a client can request to get only